 The hydrodynamic model 3DMOHID solves the equations of a three-dimensional flow for incompressible fluids and an equation of state relating density to salinity and temperature (Santos, 1995; Martins et al., 1998, 2001).
-The nested system consists of two sub-components: a coarse-resolution outer model covering part of the Sea of the Hebrides with a fine-scale resolution inner model covering the Mingulay reef complex with a horizontal resolution of roughly 100 m.
-The model ran for specific dates, seven days covering the same measurement time for hydrographic lander stations described in Davies et al. (2009).
-Average current speed (C{AVE}), maximum current speed (C{MAX}) and current speed standard deviation (C{SD}) were calculated and exported as .txt files to be integrated in a 3-D Geographic Information System.
-C{AVE}, C{MAX} and C{SD} were extracted from the spatially resolved model for each station and used as predictor variables for subsequent analyses (Table 1, Fig. 2).
+The nested system consisted of two sub-components: a coarse-resolution outer model covering part of the Sea of the Hebrides with a fine-scale resolution inner model covering the Mingulay Reef Complex with a horizontal resolution of roughly 100 m.
+The model ran for specific dates over seven days and covered the same measurement time for hydrographic lander stations described in Davies et al. (2009).
+Because hydrography at the complex is tidally driven (Davies et al., 2009), running the model over half a lunar cycle provided a reasonable approximation of water current conditions over the longer term.
+Average current speed ($C{\rm AVE}$), maximum current speed ($C{\rm MAX}$) and current speed standard deviation ($C{\rm SD}$) were calculated and exported as .txt files to be integrated in a 3-D geographic information system. $C{\rm AVE}$, $C{\rm MAX}$ and $C{\rm SD}$ were extracted from the spatially resolved model for each station and used as predictor variables for subsequent analyses (Table 1, Fig. 2).